Kosovo Entry Requirements

 Documents to Have Ready

-Must be valid for at least 3 months beyond your intended departure date from Kosovo.
-Should have at least one blank page for entry stamp.
+Must be valid for at least three months beyond your planned departure date from Kosovo.

 Proof of Accommodation